 Replace Your Existing Doorbell

-- If you have are installing the Ring Video Doorbell 1st generation, then you’ll need to install a diode first (included in the box).
-The Ring Video Doorbell (2nd generation) does not need a diode so you won’t find one in the box.
+- If you are installing the Ring Video Doorbell 1st generation, then you’ll need to install a diode first (included in the box).
+More recent versions of the Ring Video Doorbell does not require a diode so you won’t find one in the box.
 Mechanical doorbells should not have the diode installed as it can damage the doorbell.
 This article on Ring.com has more information, including images to confirm which doorbell you have in case you are in doubt.

 - Insert the included mini-level into your Ring Doorbell.

 - If installing the doorbell on stucco, brick, or concrete, mark four drill holes.
 Use the bit provided to drill holes into your wall and insert the anchors.
 Anchors aren’t needed if you’re installing into wood.